AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequenceOfCAEXObjects_1/Insert.md

 CAEXSequenceOfCAEXObjects&lt;T>.Insert Method
 =============================================
-AutomationML 2.1 APIInserts the specified element into this sequence.
+Inserts the specified element into this sequence.
 If nothing is specified the element is added.
 If the asFirst is set to `true`, the element is prepended to already existing ones.
 If a UniqueNameService can be located, the name of the inserted element is changed to be unique.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)